 They not only can be toxic to bees but also to children and adults.

-Help The Honeybee Conservancy add 1 million more bees and bee homes into communities most in need across the country.
+Help The Bee Conservancy add 1 million more bees and bee homes into communities most in need across the country.

-Host an outreach event or a fundraiser to support The Honeybee Conservancy’s work.
+Host an outreach event or a fundraiser to support The Bee Conservancy’s work.

 Leave a patch of garden uncultivated for solitary bees that burrow.
 Or learn how to create a ‘bee house’ for reed-dwelling bees.